 The Mercedes-Benz Superdome fills up fast for this event.
 Fans who can't wrangle up a ticket to the game still plan to come to New Orleans to root for their favorite team and join in the pre- and post-game festivities.
 Most of the French Quarter and downtown is a delight for fans of college football this time of year.
 The air is festive and cheerful.
 The colors of both teams dominate in the streets and it’s easy to strike up a conversation anywhere about the game.

 The Sugar Bowl is on TVs throughout the city and many bars and restaurants have special food and drink specials just for the occasion.
-While the game is the high point of the festivities, Sugar Bowl events also include a prep football classic, a swimming invitational, a sailing regatta, a basketball classic, pep rallies, parades and more.
+While the game is the high point of the festivities, Sugar Bowl events also include the Allstate Fan Fest, the Allstate Sugar Bowl Fan Jam, pep rallies, parades and more.

 This year, make a New Year’s resolution to be in New Orleans for the Allstate Sugar Bowl.